SEARCH MIT MANAGEMENT

 The application is due Monday, February 15, 2016 at 3:00 p.m.
 (ET).

-The online application for entry in September 2016 is available now.
-You can access the MSMS application online.
+The online application for entry in September 2016 is now closed.

 What are the general criteria and desired qualifications for admission?General Criteria